Tanjasta/PFDA_Assignment/README.md

 ## Description
 This project presents a simulation of a dataset that illustrates the relationship among study load, sleep quality, academic performance, and stress levels of students.
-To achieve this, a set of data points representing real-life scenarios and patterns observed in actual situations was generated.
-This process involved creating a dataset that reflects the correlations between study load, sleep quality, academic performance, and stress levels.
+To achieve this, a set of data points representing real-life scenarios and patterns observed in actual situations was generated from an online source.
+This process involved creating a dataset that reflects the relationship between study load, sleep quality, academic performance, and stress levels.